Web Ref: 3159

 5. Table Tennis

-• Intermediate level: Double bedroom (ceiling fan).
+• Intermediate Level: Double bedroom (ceiling fan) with French doors to garden.

-• Second floor: Double/twin bedroom (ceiling fan) with en suite shower room.
+• Second Floor: Double/twin bedroom (ceiling fan) with en suite shower room.
 Double bedroom (ceiling fan) with en suite bathroom (separate shower).

 • Annexe: Double/twin bedroom (ceiling fan) with en suite shower room.